-Laid down in the same year as the Royal George was lost, the Queen Charlotte’s completion was to prove a lengthy affair as the fleet was run down in the aftermath of the American War of Independence.
+Laid down in the same year as the Royal George was lost, MMS Queen Charlotte’s completion was to prove a lengthy affair as the fleet was run down in the aftermath of the American War of Independence.
 She was finally launched in 1790 when developments in France were making the prospects of a new war seemed more likely by the month.
 At 2286 tons, 190 ft length, and carrying a 100-gun armament, she was, next to the Ville de Paris, a captured French vessel taken into Royal Navy service, the largest British ship afloat.
 After war broke out again with France she was to serve as Admiral Lord Howe’s flagship at the Battle of the Glorious First of June in 1794 and the following year she was present at the controversial Battle of Groix, a British partial victory off the coast of Brittany.

 Battle of Groix, 23rd June 1795; an aquatint by Robert Dodd, from an original by Captain Alexander Becher, RN

-The Queen Charlotte was to play a less glorious role two years later when she was to become the focus discontent during the Spithead Mutiny.
+HMS Queen Charlotte was to play a less glorious role two years later when she was to become a focus of discontent during the Spithead Mutiny.
 After the mutiny’s suppression she seems to have retained a reputation for indiscipline and when she was sent to the Mediterranean in 1799 the Commander in Chief, Earl St.Vincent, informed the Admiralty that she “will be better here for she has been the root of all the evil you have been disturbed with.”
 Commanded by Captain James Todd, she was to serve as the flagship of Vice-Admiral Lord Keith.

 A contemporary cartoon showing mutineers at Spithead holding an officer (l) to account